qkevinto/ean13-barcode-generator/README.md

 # EAN13 Barcode Generator

+## Requirements

+* [PerlIO::eol](http://search.cpan.org/~audreyt/PerlIO-eol-0.14/eol.pm) for normalizing line endings, though this seems to be included with Perl already.

 ## Summary

 Generate barcodes as vector `.eps` files in pure postscript from either a `.csv` or manual entry.